How US rules on international travel are changing - NewsBreak

 HOW WILL THIS AFFECT TRAVEL?

 While the administration is characterizing this as a reopening, some people who were technically allowed to fly to the U.S. earlier in the pandemic are now blocked because of their vaccination status.
-Other roadblocks to normal travel resuming are big delays in issuing U.S. visas, which people in most countries need to visit the U.S. for business and tourism, and restrictions in other countries that make travel difficult.
+Other roadblocks to normal travel resuming are big delays in issuing U.S. visas, which people in most countries need to visit the U.S. for business and tourism, and restrictions in other countries that make travel difficult.2 people die from injuries suffered in head-on collision in Oklahoma City

 Even though people coming from China will now be allowed into the U.S., for example, not many are expected to travel because of restrictions at home.
 Before the pandemic, Chinese tourists were a lucrative market for the U.S. travel industry.